melomg/melomg.github.io/_posts/2025-08-03-starting-a-kmp-project-episode-3.md

 - Changes are [in this PR](https://github.com/melomg/KMP-Template/pull/41/files).

-The disadvantages of the first design decision led me to think of using only app config files ( application.properties) as a source of truth
-(I think it's a known concept on all platforms, like `.env.production` on the web, `application.properties` in Spring Boot, or `.xcconfig` files on iOS etc...).
-Therefore, decided to create a fake build type called `effectiveBuildType` (in order not to confuse it with android gradle plugin's build type field) where I would use it to access the right app properties for each platform and provide them at runtime via the buildkonfig plugin.
+The disadvantages of the first design decision and design twice advice from John Ousterhout in the book of Philosophy of Software Design, led me to think of a second design which is using only app config files (application.properties) as a source of truth (I think it's a known concept on all platforms, like `.env.production` on the web, `application.properties` in Spring Boot, or `.xcconfig` files on iOS etc...).
+Therefore, decided to create a fake build type called `effectiveBuildType` (in order not to confuse it with Android Gradle plugin's build type field) where I would use it to access the right app properties for each platform and provide them at runtime via the `buildkonfig` plugin.

 To determine the `effectiveBuildType` was a bit a challenge.
 Somehow, providing it via [gradle project properties](https://docs.gradle.org/current/userguide/build_environment.html#setting_a_project_property)